-Broadvoice is a solid VoIP service that’s gaining more attention for its unique features and variety of calling plans.
-Targeted for residential and home business users, Broadvoice offers some of the best service options out there with its portable ATA adapter.
-Look into Broad Voice for your home or home business service — although they don’t offer a free trial; they have a 30-day money-back guarantee.
+Broadvoice is a solid VoIP service for business users and offers some of the best service options out there with its portable ATA adapter.
+Although they don’t offer a free trial; they have a 30-day money-back guarantee.
 Broadvoice is now owned by PhonePower, our #1 pick for the best residential VoIP.

 - Basic Residential: $9.99/month per line (2 lines $18.99/month)